The following Property Disputes practice note provides comprehensive and up to date legal information covering:

 The general common law principle is that when a lease comes to an end any underlease automatically terminates.

 The same applies if the lease is surrendered (by deed or by implied surrender) for the purpose of granting a new lease.
-The tenant or new tenant has the same rights against the undertenant (insofar as they do not exceed those in the surrendered lease) and the undertenant has the same rights under the underlease as if the original lease had not been surrendered.
+The tenant or new tenant has the same rights against the undertenant and the undertenant has the same rights under the underlease as if the original lease had not been surrendered.
+The landlord has the same rights to use commercial rent arrears recovery and to forfeit for breach of the new lease, so far as the new covenants are no more onerous than under the original lease.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.